bgriessbach/Code_Training/README.md

 # Interview_Training
 Answering various code challenges and interview questions

+## Search_Insert_Position.py
+Given a sorted array and a target value, return the index if the target is found.
+If not, return the index where it would be if it were inserted in order.
+You may assume no duplicates in the array.

+### Here are few examples.
+[1,3,5,6], 5 → 2
+[1,3,5,6], 2 → 1
+[1,3,5,6], 7 → 4
+[1,3,5,6], 0 → 0

 ## Balanced_Brackets.py
 https://leetcode.com/problems/valid-parentheses/#/description
 Given a string containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.